LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_camera.rst

    before enabling the interactive configuration window.

 The :doc:`test_hardware_object` tutorial shows how to check the Camera object directly.
-See :class:`~crappy.camera.Camera` for the full custom interface and :class:`~crappy.blocks.vision.CameraSource` for acquisition options.
+See :class:`~crappy.camera.meta_camera.camera.Camera` for the full custom interface and :class:`~crappy.blocks.vision.CameraSource` for acquisition options.
 The :doc:`../concepts/image_pipelines` guide explains the recommended VisionBlock architecture and the supported all-in-one alternative.